Rosellyne/ORG-API/README.md

 ## Description

-This is an applicatins that allow users/rangers to input the different animals that are sighted to be recorded.
+This is a spark-java application that enables one dispay the data from a database in form of a json by the use of api;

 ## Setup/Installation Requirements